Azure/Azure-AI-Content-Safety-Private-Preview/README.md

 > ### 🚧NOTE:
 >
 > The default maximum length for text submissions is **10K characters**.
 If you need to analyze longer blocks of text, you can split the input text (e.g., using punctuation or spacing) across multiple related submissions.
+> If your text includes **Personally identifiable information(PII)**, please be aware that this type of information has higher latency to process, and subsequent changes will be pending on our team.

 ### Step 4.
 Evaluate the response